rosencode/oxynet/README.md

 # Oxynet

-**oxynet** simulates the spiking activity of the magnocellular oxytocin network system, according to the model presented in ["Emergent Synchronous Bursting of Oxytocin Neuronal Network" by Rossoni et al.] (https:doi:10.1371/journal.pcbi.1000123.)
+**oxynet** simulates the spiking activity of the magnocellular oxytocin network system, according to the model presented in ["Emergent Synchronous Bursting of Oxytocin Neuronal Network" by Rossoni et al. (2008)](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000123)

 ## Requirements